ammarshahid572/WakeWordLimi/ReadMe.md

 ## Third Iteration
     First Create a backend service (backend.py) that listens to MQTT messages and calls an MCP service and test it.
     Next Create a simple Mcp dockerized container, this one uses stdin to be called, and test it.

-    ~~Now use Docker MCP gateway to present an endpoint our backend can call via HTTP.~~ Make backend call the service.
+    Now use Docker MCP gateway to present an endpoint our backend can call via HTTP.
+    Ran into Docker Desktop and Setup issues for MCP.

+    Made the backend call the service directly via stdin.

+## Fourth Iteration
+    Used Grafana Enterprise docker container to make the dashboard.
+    Grafana Mqtt memory limited and gets erased too quickly

+    Made a simple frontend with Flask, SocketIO